 Chop Dawg built Parent-Child Relationship Programs a custom administrator backend so they could quickly manage the organization, new content, tweaks to existing content, and more for their partners.
 This same tool is also used to track the financial and usage performance of the applications on user devices.

 And to avoid paying 30% (to 15%) on every transaction that occurs on an iOS and Android device, the application features a basic website application to allow agencies to quickly set up and manage their subscriptions while allowing Parent-Child Relationship Programs to use a merchant such as Stripe with dramatically lower processing fees.

 University of Washington was built as an iPhone and Android application using React Native and with REST APIs, supporting iOS 12, iOS 13, and Android 9, Android 10.
 For the web app, administrator and server-side, we used PHP with Laravel, built on React.

-We're a full stack design & development agency that is as hands-on as a CTO+Team out of the box.
-It is much harder to find a team with great chemistry that has the shared talent to back it up, and we take pride in our effort to achieve both.Schedule a consultation with us
+We're a hands-on app development partner focused on guiding you towards sustainable success.
+Finding a team with great chemistry, that has the shared talent to back it up is not easy, and we take pride in our effort to achieve both.Schedule a consultation with us

 Do you have a question about how we built the University of Washington application?
 Give us a call at (800) 490-1476 or drop us an email at Hello@ChopDawg.com.
 We’d be happy to help!